wowfrank/wowfrank.github.io/_posts/2021-03-09-redis-data-types-with-commands.md

 A Redis string is a binary sequence with a maximum size of 512 megabytes.
 Bitmaps allow you to manipulate strings on the bit level by using the appropriate commands.

-- SETBIT – The bit is defined or cleared based on a 0 or 1 value.
+- **SETBIT** – The bit is defined or cleared based on a 0 or 1 value.

-- GETBIT – Retrieves the bit value for the string value specified by a key.
+- **GETBIT** – Retrieves the bit value for the string value specified by a key.

-- BITOP – Execute bitwise operations between strings.
+- **BITOP** – Execute bitwise operations between strings.

-- BITPOS – Locate the first bit set to 1 or 0 in a string.
+- **BITPO**S – Locate the first bit set to 1 or 0 in a string.

-- BITCOUNT – Count the number of bits set to 1 in a string.
+- **BITCOUNT** – Count the number of bits set to 1 in a string.

 Being able to manipulate bits of a string provides exceptional space-saving opportunities.
 It also provides a means to access and work on the data’s fundamental elements directly.